$6,795 | Completing Grades 9–12

 Teens sleep in shared rooms or large sleeping areas, with gender-divided accommodations.
 Most rooms are 2–5 students each.

-Expect basic bathrooms—some with flush toilets, others with latrines.
-Showers are available every few days, often shared.
+Expect basic bathrooms with flush toilets.
+Showers are available daily.

 Setup & Breakdown